AccessoriesFabricProduct ReviewsTools & Materials

 Non-Toxic

-A lot of glues are strong and industrial-strength because their formula is packed with harmful chemicals.
-A fabric glue should be safe to use without the need for protective wear so non-toxic ingredients and an acid-free formula are both important.
+A fabric glue should be safe to use without needing protective wear, so non-toxic ingredients and an acid-free formula are important.

 What Can A Fabric Glue Be Used For?